ome/omero-documentation/omero/sysadmins/restricted-admins.rst

 and make the user inactive (facilitated by the :term:`Create and Edit Users` privilege).

-Note that the ownership of data of a user can be trasferred either piecemeal, i.e. specifying each Project or Dataset to transfer (using ``omero chown`` command of CLI), or all of the data of the user can be transferred in one step.
+Note that the ownership of data of a user can be transferred either piecemeal, i.e. specifying each Project or Dataset to transfer (using ``omero chown`` command of CLI), or all of the data of the user can be transferred in one step.
 The transfer of all the data of the user in one